 \subsubsection{Estimating the maximum $Q$-value}

-After estimating the $Q$-value using CVAE, we apply our \textbf{GC\textit{Rein}SL} loss for the OCBC to estimate the maximum values within the dataset.
+After estimating the $Q$-value using Normalizing Flows, we apply our \textbf{GC\textit{Rein}SL} loss for the OCBC to estimate the maximum values within the dataset.
 The $Q^{\beta}(s,a,g)$ values serve as additional conditioning factors in our policy during the training phase.
-Meanwhile, the estimated maximum $Q$-value is used as an additional conditioning factor during inference.

-\textbf{Training (\text{Integrating the expectile regression into the OCBC loss}).} Since our overall agent predicts both $Q$-value $\hat{Q}$ and action $\hat{a}$, its training loss consists of a $Q$-function loss ( \cref{eq:expectile regression}) and an action loss.
+Meanwhile, the estimated maximum $Q$-value is used as an additional conditioning factor during inference. \textbf{Training (\text{Integrating the expectile regression into the OCBC loss}).} Since our overall agent predicts both $Q$-value $\hat{Q}$ and action $\hat{a}$, its training loss consists of a $Q$-function loss ( \cref{eq:expectile regression}) and an action loss.
 For the action loss, we adopt the MSE loss function in OCBC.
 We use the same weight for these two loss function terms and therefore the total loss is:

 where $\Delta Q = Q^{\beta} - \hat{Q}$ and $m>0.5$ represents the hyperparameter of expectile regression.

 \textbf{Inference (\text{Stitch}).} In classical $Q$-learning \citep{mnih2015human}, the optimal value function $Q^*$ can derive the optimal action $a^*$ given the current state.
 In the context of OCBC, we are therefore motivated to believe that the maximum $Q$-value can help the policy select the (near-)optimal actions.
 Note that the maximum $Q$-value in the offline dataset depends only on the state and goal, as action is ``reduced'' by the $\max$ operation.
 The inference pipeline of the \textbf{GC\textit{Rein}SL} is summarized as follows: